nezihaksu/Bank_Marketing_Analysis/README.md

 To use downsampling for my advantage i wanted to use downsampled data with Support Vector Machine,since it takes lots of time to train it with big dataset because of kernel calculations.

-Support Vector Machine finds the hyperplane that separates two classes in a dimension when it searches it for it in infinite dimensions.
+Support Vector Machine finds the hyperplane that separates two classes in infinite dimensions with Kernel Trick.

 SVM is really great separating overlapping data,a data that requires non-linear separation and high dimensional data.